2ndkauboy/syntaxhighlighter-evolved-sass-brush/README.md

 - Installation of the plugin itself work as always: https://codex.wordpress.org/Managing_Plugins#Installing_Plugins
 - This plugin is only an extension of the [SyntaxHighlighter Evolved](http://wordpress.org/plugins/syntaxhighlighter/) which has to be installed and activated

+## Frequently Asked Questions

+### Where do I report security bugs found in this plugin?

+Please report security bugs found in the source code of the "SyntaxHighlighter Evolved: SASS Brush" plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/5ebbfb4b-cfff-4e73-aa6d-58fccbbf4428).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ## Changelog ##

 ### 1.3 ###